hfscheid/mltsk/README.md

 ```
 This command will log that the last `time_interval` is now closed.
 From this point on, `tmon`'s output will remain constant (until a new `tmin` is executed).

 > **Note**: attempting to `tmout` twice in a row for a specific task will result in an error, since it doesn't make sense to close an already closed `time_interval`.
-To resume time metering, a ne interval must be first open.
+To resume time metering, a new interval must be first open.

 Once there are multiple `time_intervals` in a task, it may be worthy to check the total time sum.
 This is done via `tmall`: